-DPH Students must complete a supervised fieldwork experience (minimum 180 hours) and enroll in the fieldwork course (PUBH 896).
-The fieldwork course is only offered in the fall and spring.
-If students prefer to complete the fieldwork experience during the summer, they should consult their faculty advisors to determine eligibility.
+DPH Students must complete a supervised practicum experience (minimum 180 hours) and enroll in the practicum course (PUBH 896).
+The practicum course is only offered in the fall and spring.
+If students prefer to complete the practicum experience during the summer, they should consult their faculty advisors to determine eligibility.

-Students may select from one of the following three options to meet the fieldwork requirement:
+Students may select from one of the following three options to meet the practicum requirement:

 Students identify a public health problem or issue of special interest and pursue an in-depth inquiry to find answers or explanations.
 This also qualifies as the pre 2nd exam exploration.
 This requires research in the form of:

 - review and analysis of media and news outlets’ reporting

 - interviews with members of the “public” to assess their understanding of the problem

 The final product could be an article written for a journal, or a relevant magazine that reaches the public with accurate information.
 In the process, the student also could be pursuing topics of interest for a dissertation.